-expenditures for FY 09.
+Please note that the city had a 15 year history of always having between 3% - 5% expenditure savings.
+The city addressed this issue by requiring a mandatory 3.7% holdback on expenditures for FY 09.
 The FY 08 expenditure savings were less than 1% due to the heavy operating impact of higher fuel, energy and transportation costs that became imbedded in virtually everything the city purchased.
 The General Fund year-end balance for FY 2009 decreased to \$0.9 million from \$1.2 million at the end of FY 2008.
 The decrease in fund balance in FY 09 was primarily due to a decline in expected revenues, especially in the fee based services related to the decline in economic expansion (planning and engineering fees, business licenses), investment earnings and in police fines.
 The FY 09 expenditure savings increased to 6% due to mandatory holdbacks required of all General Fund offices, but was insufficient to offset the revenue declines.
 The city was prepared to quickly rebuild its fund balance to the level it had at the end of FY 2007 (\$2.1 Million).
 This was accomplished in FY 2010 when the General Fund year-end balance increased from \$0.9 million in FY 2009 to \$2.1 million at the end of FY 2010.
 The increased fund balance in FY 10 was achieved by asking offices to hold back in making expenditures and by the receipt of additional revenues, especially taxes.
 General Fund departments were asked to hold back on spending primarily due to a decline in expected revenues, especially in the fee based services related to the decline in economic expansion (planning and engineering fees, business licenses), investment earnings and in police fines.
 The FY 10 expenditure savings increased to 5% due to mandatory holdbacks required of all General Fund offices and was sufficient to offset the revenue declines.
 The requested expenditure savings holdback in FY 10 was on top of a mandatory 3.7% reduction in baseline expenditures for the FY 10 budget.
 Seven special purpose funds under General Fund control were removed from the Special Revenue fund category at the end of FY 2010 and moved to special purpose General Fund accounts in FY 2011.
-This increased the overall beginning General Fund balance to \$3.5 million from \$2.1 million.
-The City Council budgeted the overall General Fund balance to decline by \$.76 million, all in the special purpose General Fund accounts in FY 2011, as many of the special purpose accounts are fully appropriated each year.
+This increased the overall FY 2011 ending General Fund balance to \$3.5 million from \$2.1 million.
+The City Council budgeted the overall General Fund balance to decline by \$1.0 million in FY 12, all in the special purpose General Fund accounts in FY 2011, as many of the special purpose accounts are fully appropriated each year.

-The City's 2011 budget continues to be structurally balanced and the city will maintain a safe General Fund reserve going into fiscal year 2011.
-The City's goal is to target a fund balance equal to seven percent of the General Fund expenditures, which would equal approximately \$3.0 million based on the level of budgeted expenditures for FY 2011.
-This should be realized in FY 2011.
+The City's 2012 budget continues to be structurally balanced and the city will maintain a safe General Fund reserve going into fiscal year 2013.
+The City's goal is to target a fund balance equal to seven percent of the General Fund expenditures, which would equal approximately \$3.0 million based on the level of budgeted expenditures for FY 2012.
+This has been realized.